remscodes/ngx-testing-tools/website/docs/api/test-beds/service.md

 **Default** : `[]`

-Imports template's dependencies for the described service and its children.
+Imports dependencies for the described service.

 It is often used for non-standalone component, because standalone component embed its own importations.